customerio/customerio-python/README.md

 # Customer.io Python bindings

-This module has been tested with Python 2.7.
+This module has been tested with Python 2.6, 2.7 and 3.4

 ## Installing